CIRCSE/UD_Latin-CIRCSE/README.md

 #### Tacitus *Germania*

 *Germania* is a treatise written by Cornelius Tacitus between 1st and 2nd century CE.
-The text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the [LASLA](http://web.philo.ulg.ac.be/lasla/) laboratory in Liège.
+The source text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the [LASLA](http://web.philo.ulg.ac.be/lasla/) laboratory in Liège.
 The syntactic annotation was performed manually, and follows the UD scheme.
 The text consists of 5674 tokens, 299 sentences.

 In few cases, the sentence splitting differs from the [received one](http://github.com/CIRCSE/LASLA); deviations from the received annotation are detailed in the file [Tacitus_Ger_LASLA_CIRCSE](https://github.com/CIRCSE/UD_Latin-CIRCSE/blob/main/documentation/Tacitus_Germania_LASLA_CIRCSE.md).

-In adherence to UD guidelines for data split, all three texts within the treebank are maintained together as `test` set, due to the treebank's size.
+#### Seneca *Oedipus*

+*Oedipus* is a tragedy written by Seneca the younger in 1st century CE.
+The source text was received with tokenisation, and annotation with respect to lemmatisation, POS tagging, and morphological features from the Opera Latina corpus built by the  [LASLA](http://web.philo.ulg.ac.be/lasla/) laboratory in Liège.
+In few cases, the [received annotation](http://github.com/CIRCSE/LASLA) with regard to POS tag and morphological annotation was modified during the syntactic annotation; deviations from the received annotation are detailed in the file [SenecaYounger_Oed_LASLA_CIRCSE](https://github.com/CIRCSE/UD_Latin-CIRCSE/blob/main/documentation/SenecaYounger_Oed_LASLA_CIRCSE.md).
+The syntactic annotation was performed manually at CIRCSE, and follows the UD scheme.
+The text (5931 tokens, 401 sentences) was enhanced with the annotation of the speakers to whom each sentence is attributed.
+This annotation, performed manually at the CIRCSE, is formatted as a comment in the conllu file following the comment line reporting the text of the sentence.

 Since the UD_Latin-CIRCSE treebank is a work in progress, its structure is subject to changes.